Three ways you can futureproof your workplace

 So IT’s role was to provide the required technology at the lowest possible cost.

 Now, however, technology plays a much bigger role in business.
-It isn’t just a function of an organisation – it pretty much is the organisation.
+It isn’t just a function of an organization – it pretty much is the organization.
 Everything you do as a company (or indeed as a person outside of work) involves or revolves around technology in some way.

 With tech being so all-encompassing now, the IT department has to become much more than a technology provider.
 It needs to be a strategic arm of the business.

 The companies I see that are significantly ahead of their competitors on digital transformation are the ones that make technology decisions not at an IT level but at a business one.

 And that’s going to be the difference between success and failure in future: the ability to align every technology decision with a business driver.
 It sounds simple, but many organizations still haven’t got there.